kamac/SpatialMediaKit/README.md

 # SpatialMediaKit

-A utility for transforming spatial media.
+A utility for transforming spatial media..

 ## Purpose